OpenStickCommunity/GP2040-CE/docs/usage.md

 # GP2040 Usage

-## v0.5 Warning
+Select the button labels to be displayed in the usage guide: <label-selector></label-selector>

-The v0.5 release has some breaking changes to boards other than the RPi Pico.
+!> The v0.5 release has some breaking changes to boards other than the RPi Pico.
 If you are using such a board, do not update from an older version unless you have a backup .uf2 from a known good version, or you know what you're doing.

----

-Select the button labels to be displayed in the usage guide: <label-selector></label-selector>

 ## Buttons